MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 - Shortcuts don't support non-Latin characters.
 - Copy Blob API not supported for ADLS or S3 shortcuts.
 - Copy function doesn't work on shortcuts that directly point to ADLS containers.
 It's recommended to create ADLS shortcuts to a directory that is at least one level below a container.
-- Additional shortcuts can't be created inside ADLS or S3 shortcuts.
+- More shortcuts can't be created inside ADLS or S3 shortcuts.
-- Lineage for shortcuts to Data Warehouses and Semantic Models is not currently available.
+- Lineage for shortcuts to Data Warehouses and Semantic Models isn't currently available.
 - It may take up to a minute for the Table API to recognize new shortcuts.

 ## Related content